1822 : Jean Michel Anthony

 Charles Habib, diamond merchant and secretary of the Antwerp Diamond Club, gave Edmond Rochtus the opportunity to bring together the Massaux and Anthony companies at this address, thus establishing ANTHONY.

 Anthony is located at Mechelsesteenweg 14 and preserves the archives of its illustrious predecessors.

 Edmond Rochtus (1927-2011) worked as a goldsmith in the Brussels workshop of Wolfers Frères from 1952 to 1955.
 From 1955 he worked for Anthony, which he managed from 1960 to 1963 when it became his.
 Worth noting is that he produced the jewellery designed by Remy Cornelissen and Marcel Mazy.
 In 1979 he received the first prize from De Beers in the category “men’s jewelry”.
 In 2001 the production of modern jewellery came to an end.

-If you wish to buy or sell authentic antique jewellery or silver, you can contact Anthony’s current owner Herman Bauer for an appointment.
+If you wish to buy or sell authentic antique jewellery or silver, you can contact Anthony’s current owners Herman and Maximilian Bauer for an appointment.

-Upon request, we are deligted to open our historical site for small groups.
+Upon request, we are delighted to open our historical site for small groups.